napari/docs/docs/developers/contributing/documentation/index.md

 8. `pip install pyqt5-tools`.
 9. Fork the napari docs repository and clone it to the same parent folder as the napari repository (see [](prerequisites)).
 Then navigate to the napari docs folder via `cd napari-docs`.
 10. Install `make` with `sudo apt install make`.
-11. Run `make docs` or other `make` commands to build the documentation.
+11. Run `make html` or other `make` commands to build the documentation.

 ````{admonition} Route graphical output to Windows
 :class: tip